JuxinC/TraceLM/README.md

 This is a research-oriented framework designed to investigate the effectiveness of large language models (LLMs) in automating the trace link recovery of issue–commit in software repositories.
 ## Dataset

-This project uses the **SEOSS 33** dataset, which contains a large number of typed artifacts and trace links between them..
+This project uses the **SEOSS 33** dataset, which contains a large number of typed artifacts and trace links between them.

 - Dataset link: [https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/PDDZ4Q](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/PDDZ4Q)